LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 This directive is based on the fact that built-in predicates are visible in plain Prolog (i.e. in ``user``).
-Besides helping to document the dependency on a non-standard, this directive will silence the compiler portability warning.
+Besides helping to document the dependency on a non-standard, this directive will also silence the compiler portability warning.

 .. _predicates_prolog_meta: